Left chevron

 Optimise your internships

 Fashion internships are a case of trial and, quite possibly, error.
 Use them to gain insight, network and trial areas of interest.
-After interning, reflect on your experience:
+Stephanie explains, "The purpose of an internship is to see if it's a job that you'd absolutely hate."
+After interning, always reflect on your experience:

 • What did you like/dislike?
 Make sure you distinguish between the role itself and the working environment.